otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   </message>
 ```

-## Detailed example of the Prekey Server over XMPP
+## Detailed Example of the Prekey Server over XMPP

 `bob@xmpp.org/notebook` wants to know how many Prekeys Messages remain unused in
 the Prekey Server: